Shubin-Luan-Umich/SIADS699_Capstone_FA24_Team23/README.md

 For questions or feedback, please contact our team:

-- Di Lu - diludl@umich.edu
-- Jingzhi Chen - jingzhic@umich.edu
 - Shubin Luan - shubinl@umich.edu

 ---
-Built with ❤️ by Team 15 | SIADS699 Capstone Project FA24
+Built with ❤️ by Team 23 | SIADS699 Capstone Project FA24